TIPS: I'VE FOUND A PET

 2. File a found pet report with your local animal control officer and animal shelter.

-For Ottawa, you can file a report online with the Ottawa Humane Society http://www.ottawahumane.ca/services/lost-and-found/found-animal-report/.
+For Ottawa, you can file a report online with the Ottawa Humane Society.

 3. Post on our Facebook page, Ottawa and Valley Lost Pet Network.
 This is a free service.

-4. Post an ad on Kijiji, Used Ottawa and other buy and sell sites.
-Make use of social media like Facebook, Twitter and Reddit.
+4. Post an ad on Kijiji, and other buy and sell sites.
+Make use of social media like Facebook, X and Reddit.

 5. Put a sign on your lawn indicating you have found a pet.
 Often people who lose animals will drive around trying to find them.

-6. Put up posters in your neighbourhood and post a giant FOUND PET poster near the exact spot where you found the pet and a couple more at major intersections in that area.
-For more information on how to create an effective poster, please check out the Missing Pet Partnership's website.
+6. Put up posters in your neighborhood and post a giant FOUND PET poster near the exact spot where you found the pet and a couple more at major intersections in that area.